 So Katrin would go and help her brother pluck the lacy flowers from the elderberry bushes, or gather the berries that had ripened, or trim the canes, after asking permission of the elderberry, of course.
 But while Katrin labored, the questions would gather and gather until, eventually, inevitably, they began to spill forth once more.

 “She must join her brother at school,” declared Mamushka.

 But lessons with her mother were cut short when Katrin was eleven and the family was visited by the pustule sickness.
 Even if Katrin had been better steeped in her mother’s herb-lore, she was too overcome with fever to be of help.
-Crone Bogdana came and cared for them.
+Baba Bogdana came and cared for them.
 “I am too stubborn to die of the pustule sickness,” declared the old woman.
 As Katrin’s fever lessened but her mother’s did not, Katrin’s thoughts turned once more to fey magia.

-Was that a reliquary ring that Crone Bogdana wore on her gnarled finger?
+Was that a reliquary ring that Baba Bogdana wore on her gnarled finger?
 Too weak to rise from bed, Katrin begged the old woman for magia or miracle, whichever would make her mother well again.
 Katrin’s father recovered from the sickness, as did Cyril.
 So, too, did Katrin, waking in sound health one night as the abbey bells called for middle-of-night prayers.
-She padded, weak and slow, from her sleep pallet to watch Crone Bogdana as she hovered over Mamushka.
+She padded, weak and slow, from her sleep pallet to watch Baba Bogdana as she hovered over Mamushka.
 Was the old woman chanting or praying?
 Invoking magia or beseeching the Most High for a miracle?
 Katrin, falling asleep at the foot of her parents’ bed, never found out.
 Her mother departed to Heaven before the bells called for dawn prayers, and Bogdana departed for the road outside the family’s cottage.
-It was too late to ask of the old crone whether magia or miracle had failed to heal their mother.
+It was too late to ask of the old herb-wife whether magia or miracle had failed to heal their mother.